kaushik9999/videoslots-cucumber-java-task/README.md

   2. Seperate text files are created for scenarios for each of the programs given in task1.

 # Task3 : Completed
+  I conducted ad-hoc testing for around 15-20 minutes on the videoslots website.
+The report for the bugs found during this testing can be found under ManualTestReport folder as a PDF document.
+  The website says my IP is blocked for further access(after 15-20 min), due to which I aborted my testing at this point and reported only the bugs which I came across in the few minutes of testing I conducted.

 # Task4 : Given Task